 This is a key factor that many reviews don't mention.
 While predictive text gives you modest benefits right away, AI keyboards typically get much better as they learn your writing style and as you learn how to use their advanced features.

 Let's talk about the elephant in the room: privacy.
-This is an area where there's a significant difference between the two technologies.
+This used to be where AI keyboards struggled, but 2026 has brought significant improvements that have changed the landscape considerably.

+The privacy gap has narrowed significantly.
 If privacy is a major concern for you, it's worth reading the privacy policy of any AI keyboard app you're considering.
-Some, like CleverType, emphasize privacy-first approaches, while others may be more data-hungry.
+Many modern options, like CleverType, now emphasize privacy-first approaches with on-device processing, making them viable even for security-conscious users.

 Another practical consideration is cost.
 Is the time you save worth the potential price tag?